ITA-Solar/solo-spice-ql/README.md

 ## Setup
-In your shell startup configuration file or in IDL_STARTUP, include SPICE in the `SSW_INSTR` environment variable and define the `SPICE_DATA` environment variable, and to be able to download SPICE FITS files you need to define `SPICE_PWD` environment variable:
+In your shell startup configuration file or in IDL_STARTUP, include SPICE in the `SSW_INSTR` environment variable and define the `SPICE_DATA` environment variable, and to be able to download all SPICE FITS files you need to define `SPICE_PWD` environment variable:
 ```
 setenv SSW_INSTR "gen so spice"